 What To Expect When Miscarrying

-There are different types of pregnancy loss, so for the sake of simplicity, I’ll break them into 3 categories:
+There are different types of miscarriage, so for the sake of simplicity, I’ll break them into 3 categories:

 - Spontaneous–your body begins cramping and bleeding on its own